MicrosoftDocs/bi-shared-docs/docs/analysis-services/instances/install-windows/install-analysis-services.md

  Memory management and IO settings can be adjusted to get better performance when using non-default storage modes.
-See [Server Properties in Analysis Services](../../../analysis-services/server-properties/server-properties-in-analysis-services.md) for more information.
+See [Server properties in Analysis Services](../../../analysis-services/server-properties/server-properties-in-analysis-services.md) for more information.

 ## Command Line Setup